 Warm leads are likely to convert to paying customers if they’re given an extra push.

-However, we shouldn’t confuse warm leads with hot leads as they’re not the same.
-Hot leads are people who came intentionally to your website, asking for your services specifically and need just a small push to make a financial decision.
+However, we shouldn’t confuse warm leads with hot ones as they’re different.
+Hot leads are people who came intentionally to your website, asking for your services specifically, and need just a small push to make a financial decision.

 Cold Leads vs. Warm Leads: The Comparison